Christopher-I/UNICEFConnectKids/README.md

     - Sample Size : 3 schools and 3 ISPs.

+    - Important Variables

+        Cycle Period : An agreed period of time between the ISP and school, during this time the ISP provides internet service to a school.
+At the end of this period, the ISP is graded on their Internet service perfomance and either compensated in crypto or a new service provider is automatically chosen by a smart contract function.

+        Amount Needed to Fund Additional School: To minimize internet service interuptions in schools.
+X amount of cypto needs to accumulate in a smart contract before a new ISP agreemenent is automatically triggered.
+For example, to engange a new ISP 6 months of minimum funding should be available before an ISP is engaged.

+        ** School Prioritazation Factors: How does the Dapp know which school to connect next if funds are available?
+In the current version of this Dapp population is used as the determining factor, future iterations will account for other factors such as location and target more resource poor areas.

 <h3 name="Assumptions">Assumptions</h3>

+    - All important variables listed in the scope and overview section can temporarily be manipulated from an Admin console .
+After further testing and gathering reliable information, these variables can be hard coded into the smart contracts.

-    - Payments to ISPs are in ETH/ERC20
+    - Payments to ISPs are in ETH(Wei).

+    - To build a truly self-sustaining Dapp, ISPs and schools will need accept to the terms and conditions that the Dapp requires to make decisions.

     - Data Source: All data connectivity information and crypto-currency transctions used in Dapp are retrieved from the ethereum blockchain.

-    - Connectivity information such as upload/download speed is received via a solidity smart contract from ISPs and Schools.
+    - Connectivity information such as upload/download speeds are received via a solidity smart contract from ISPs and Schools.

     - An average mean upload /download speed and data size provision are sent every day from the schools and ISPs.